 When you’re using a UTM parameters, keep one of the parameters constant for all of that influencer’s campaigns (i.e., the name of the influencer).
 If your influencer’s name was Fred, your UTM parameters may look something like this: https://www.yourwebsite.com/?utm_source=Fred&utm_medium=Instagram&utm_campaign=LiveChat.
 In this situation, my behavior tagging would look like this:

 To break it down, your behavior tag may be set up like this:

 Once it’s done, click “save changes,” and you’re ready to start tracking.

-Confused? , or our team can help lead you through the process.
+Confused?
+Here is a quick guide to setting up behavior tags, or our team can help lead you through the process.